Travel on Point(s)

 Citi® / AAdvantage® Executive World Elite Mastercard®

-This is the highest bonus we have seen on the Executive card in a very long time, which was 100,000 miles years ago.
+This Executive card's welcome offer is down from the highest ever of 100,000 miles, but the minimum spend amount has also decreased, so it remains a great offer.
 The Mile Up card has had a stagnant welcome offer for quite some time.
-The Platinum Select welcome offer is often 60,000 or more and has even been as high as 75,000.
-It may be best to wait for a better offer if you don’t need the miles right away.
+The Platinum Select welcome offer is often 60,000 or more and has even been as high as 75,000 miles.
+It may be best to wait for a better offer for the Platinum Select if you don't need the miles right away.

 Citi Application Rules